particle-iot/docs/src/content/reference/device-os/firmware.md

  */
 ```

+{{note op="start" type="P2"}}
+On the P2, Photon 2, and Tracker M, retained memory is not available.
+The flash file system can be used in some applications as an alternative.
+{{note op="end"}}

 ### Enabling Backup RAM (SRAM)

 {{api name1="FEATURE_RETAINED_MEMORY"}}

+- On Gen 3 devices (B Series SoM, Boron, Argon, Tracker SoM, Tracker One, E404X), retained memory is always enabled, regagrdless of the feature flag.

+- On the P2, Photon 2, and Tracker M, retained memory is not available.

-Backup RAM is disabled by default, since it does require some maintenance power
+- On Gen 2 devices (E Series, Photon, P1), backup RAM is disabled by default, since it does require some maintenance power
 which may not be desired on some low-powered projects.
 Backup RAM consumes roughly
 5uA or less on VIN and 9uA or less on VBAT.